Sally Mugabe: Exile and family

 The British Home Office attempted to deport her in 1970, but after her husband, still in prison, petitioned the British Prime Minister, Harold Wilson, and the Foreign and Commonwealth Office, she was given British residency.
 Her case for residency was supported by two British Government ministers in particular: Labour MP Maurice Foley, and the Conservative peer Lord Lothian.

 With Robert Mugabe's release in 1975 and subsequent departure for Mozambique with Edgar Tekere, Sally rejoined her husband in Maputo.
 Here, she cast herself in the new role of a mother figure to the thousands of refugees created by the Rhodesian Bush War.
-This earned her the popular title Amai (Mother).

 Return to politics

 In 1978, she was elected ZANU-PF Deputy Secretary for the Women's League.

 In 1980 she had to make a quick adjustment to a new and national role of the wife of Zimbabwe's first black Prime Minister.
 She officially became the First Lady of Zimbabwe in 1987 when her husband became the second President of Zimbabwe.
 She was elected Secretary General of the ZANU-PF Women's League at the Party's Congress of 1989.

 She also founded the Zimbabwe Child Survival Movement.
 Sally Mugabe launched the Zimbabwe Women's Cooperative in the UK in 1986 and supported Akina Mama wa Afrika, a London-based African women's organisation focusing on development and women's issues in Africa and the United Kingdom.